 Car insurance for Cadillac XT5

-For drivers looking for a more compact SUV, the Cadillac XT5 could be the perfect fit.
-The 2022 base luxury model comes with 2.0L turbo 4-cylinder engine with 235 horsepower and 258 lb/-ft of torque.
-Similarly to other Cadillac vehicles, the XT5 comes with standard safety features like front pedestrian and automatic emergency braking, as well as forward collision alert and safety alert seat.
+The Cadillac XT5 is the company’s more compact SUV with many of the same safety features as the Escalade.
+The 2023 base model comes with a 2.0-liter turbo 4-cylinder engine with 235 horsepower and 258 lb/-ft of torque.
+The XT5 comes with standard safety features like front pedestrian and automatic emergency braking, forward collision alert and safety alert seat.

 |Cadillac XT5 car insurance||Average annual premium|